groue/GRValidation/README.md

 - **Property validation**, as in "Name should not be empty."
 - **Global validation**, as in "Please provide an email or a phone number."
 - **Mutating validations**.
-For example, if a person's name must not be empty after whitespace trimming, one wants to update the name with the validated trimmed input.
+For example, after successful validation of a user-provided phone number, one wants to update it with its formatted version.

 Those two realms are represented by the two protocols `ValidationType` and `Validable`.